Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Send_embedded_image.md

 **Step 1**

-1. Paste the embedded image in the text area of the channel or DM/GM in MM.
+1. Paste the embedded image in the text area and click on send button in linked channel or DM/GM in MM.
-2. Click on send button in MM.
-3. Navigate to the linked channel or DM/GM in MS teams.
+2. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Paste the embedded image in the text area of the channel or DM/GM in MS teams.
+1. Paste the embedded image in the text area and click on send button in linked channel or DM/GM in MS Teams.
-2. Click on send button in MS teams.
-3. Navigate to the linked channed or DM/GM in MM.
+2. Navigate to the linked channed or DM/GM in MM.

 **Expected**

-The user should be able to view the embedded image in the linked MS teams channel or DM/GM.
-After step 2, the user should be able to view the embedded image in the linked MM channel or DM/GM.
+The user should be able to view the embedded image in the linked channel or DM/GM on MS Teams.
+After step 2, the user should be able to view the embedded image in the linked channel or DM/GM on MM.